 - Dr. Michael Emch, PhD

 The work of this collaborative team primarily focuses on malaria, including studies ranging from cellular biology, to genomics, to translational and spatial epidemiology.
-However, the investigators embrace other diseases that affect these populations and have conducted a range of work on other pathogens including Trypanosoma cruzi (the agent of Chagas disease), Hepatitis C and illnesses transmitted by ticks (e.g. Rickettsia).
+However, the investigators embrace other diseases that affect these populations and have conducted a range of work on other pathogens including Trypanosoma cruzi (the agent of Chagas disease), hepatitis B and C viruses, and illnesses transmitted by ticks (e.g. Rickettsia).

-The work being done by IDEEL@UNC will help directly impact the health and well being of millions of individuals around the globe.
+The work being done by IDEEL@Carolina will help directly impact the health and well-being of millions of individuals around the globe.
 The advances provided by this research will have impacts on our basic understanding of the pathogens we study and the applied nature of much of our work allows for direct impacts on health policies at all levels.